 The team at Allergy, Asthma & Immunology of the Rockies, P.C., takes wheezing seriously.
 That’s because wheezing may indicate something is causing a malfunction in the airways that move air in and out of your lungs.
-If you’ve heard your child wheezing or are experiencing the problem yourself, schedule a visit today with asthma, allergy, and immunology specialists in Avon, Basalt, Eagle, Aspen, Frisco, and Glenwood Springs, Colorado.
+If you’ve heard your child wheezing or are experiencing the problem yourself, schedule a visit today with asthma, allergy, and immunology specialists in Avon, Basalt, Aspen, Frisco, and Glenwood Springs, Colorado.
 Call or book your visit online.

 Wheezing is a sign that your airways are having difficulty moving air in and out of your lungs.
 It may be due to an obstruction, such as when a foreign object or piece of food blocks your windpipe.
 Most often, however, it occurs when your airways become inflamed and begin to narrow, making it difficult to inhale or exhale.

 This inflammation can affect any airway from your throat to your lungs.
 It may, for instance, occur in your bronchial tubes, which are small tube-like structures in your lungs.
 Or, you may be experiencing an allergic reaction that’s causing swelling in your throat and restricting air movement.

 Wheezing may be related to several underlying conditions, which include:

 Regardless of the underlying cause, wheezing accompanied by difficulty breathing and other signs of respiratory distress requires immediate medical attention.

 Wheezing is a high-pitched whistling sound that may be clearly audible or soft enough that it’s only detected with a stethoscope.
 It can occur with inhalation but is most often noted with exhalation.